PomBSV/M5_Peer_knowledge_transfer/README.md

 -	Operational time for 1 execution changes between 4 and 6 minutes per execution.

 ### FH_EL.xlsx file :
-- Output file of the package where projections for the years from actual year until year + 65 are automatically pasted.  , these come from the worksheet output of the projections (package R).
+- Output file of the package where projections for future years (from actual year until year + 65) are automatically pasted.
 - The objective of this worksheet is to make accessible many inputs which could be used during the year to produce other models.
 - One worksheet is produced for each package execution.
-Format of each sheet in the utput worksheet has to be prepared manually.
+The format of each sheet in the output worksheet has to be prepared manually.
 - A worksheet is produced 4 times a year or depending on the number of economic scenarios.
 - The second quarter analysis between the projections t and t-1 is carried out on a sheet of this file.

 ### base_el.xlsx file :
-- File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R).
+- File where projections for the years from actual year until year + 4 are copied by hand, these come from the worksheet output of the projections (package R).
 - The objective of this worksheet is to keep a record that is easily accessible.
-THis worksheet is updated at least four times a year.
+This worksheet is updated at least four times a year.
 - In the second quater, graphics representing the forecasts and the statistics are included and the links have to be updated each year by hand.
 - One file is mantained during the years.